fluxninja/aperture/docs/content/reference/aperturectl/cloud/policy/policy.md

 ## aperturectl cloud policy

-Apply Aperture Policy to the cluster
+Apply Aperture Policy to the Aperture Cloud Controller

 ### Synopsis

-Use this command to apply the Aperture Policy to the cluster.
+Use this command to apply the Aperture Policy to the Aperture Cloud Controller.

 ```
 aperturectl cloud policy [flags]